 Fast forward a couple of months, and Citibase were ready to let us strap them into the Bravand Delorean and head for 2020.
 Designing a sales-optimised website requires another layer of data capture and user insights, to inform the fundamentals of the new structure and layout.
 Throughout this phase, we got cracking on interviewing different citibase teams (how the website factored into their day, if the website made their life any easier, and used workshop with centre managers (using the site to get in touch or organise tours, sales funnel was damaged, time wasting, impacting user experience, impact for managers and users and customer feedback), share our final report, and get our design team on the case for the make-over.

-With the winning-combo team of Em and Row in the driving seat, we delivered a gleaming-new layout geared towards membership and got to work on their image.
+We delivered a gleaming-new layout geared towards membership and got to work on their image.
 It’s not easy to produce a new look without blowing the budget, but we worked with what Citibase already had and breathed new life into old assets.
 Resulting in a top-notch new website that could sell shared office space to the lone ranger.

 What did we do on the build side?
 Actually, naff all.
 With Citibase having access to their own in-house team of fantastic developers, they didn’t need us to take care of the ones and zeros.
 Instead, we uploaded those bad boy pages to Zeplin, exchanged tech notes with Jesse and his team, made sure they were happy and told them to call us if they needed to.